Top places to stay in Douro Valley

 - The main city in Cima Corgo is Pinhão, a tiny village with nothing to see except for the train station.

 This is my favourite option when it comes to stay in Douro Valley as you are close enough to the vineyards but still far enough to fully appreciate the “normal” life of the region.

 Where to Stay in Douro Valley: Régua

-Quinta da Pacheca, Lamego
+Quinta da Pacheca

-How to get there: take the train to Régua, then take a 9min taxi ride to the Wine House Hotel in Quinta da Pacheca.
+How to get there: take the train to Régua, then take a 9 minutes taxi ride to the Wine House Hotel in Quinta da Pacheca.

-Six Senses Douro Valley is a castle-like 5-star hotel that prides itself on being one of the best luxury hotels in Portugal.
+The Six Senses Douro Valley is a castle-like 5-star hotel that prides itself on being one of the best luxury hotels in Portugal.

 After a long day of travel, you can head out to the Six Senses Douro Valley lavish spa, the heated indoor pool with water jets or the outdoor pool and refreshment bar.
 You can also hit the gym for a quick workout session.